tetradice/hyperapp-chain/README.md

-# hyperapp-v2-chain
+# hyperapp-chain

-`hyperapp-v2-chain` is utility for [hyperapp V2](https://github.com/jorgebucaran/hyperapp).
+`hyperapp-chain` is utility for [hyperapp V2](https://github.com/jorgebucaran/hyperapp).
 It chains multiple actions and dispatches them sequentially.

 It is composed a hyperapp middleware and a function for chaining actions.